-And it’s not just isolated by Project.
-It’s isolated by Session too.
+And it’s not just isolated by Workspace.
+It’s isolated by Identity too.

 Let’s say things are just really busy on Twitter for both companies.
-You could actually log in to Twitter in both of their accounts at the same time in the same Project using Sessions.
-That way you don’t need to keep switching back and forth between Projects.
+You could actually log in to Twitter in both of their accounts at the same time in the same Workspaces.
+That way you don’t need to keep switching back and forth between Workspaces.

 Acme could have the purple tabs and Beta could have the orange tabs, for example.
 They are both right there and you stay logged in to both.
 See the screen shot below to see what this would look like.

-The isolation of Sessions allows you to do this - and makes you the hero for the day with both Acme and Beta!
+The isolation of Identities allows you to do this - and makes you the hero for the day with both Acme and Beta!

-Ghost Browser uses colored Session tabs so you can be logged into the same website with multiple accounts.
+Ghost Browser uses colored Identity tabs so you can be logged into the same website with multiple accounts.

 Those Saved Minutes Add Up Fast